The original coconut palm: on tropical islands well before man arrived.

 We should like to see this lecture attended not only by scientists and farmers, but also landscape gardeners, mayors, those in charge of regional planning, managers of tourist complexes and travel agencies, associations for the renewal of local culture and lastly, of course, nurserymen and gardeners.

-The lecture ends by a book signing of "Coconut, a guide to traditional and improved varieties" published in November 2005, of which the lecturer is a co-author.
+The lecture ends by a book signing of "Coconut, a guide to traditional and improved varieties", of which the lecturer is a co-author.
 Press release is given on older posts.